dump247/aws-mock-metadata/README.md

                      # with the name of the user requesting the
                      # credentials.
 No other variables are currently
                      # supported.
+profile=...          # Name of the initial profile to select.
+Default is
+                     # "default".

+# Define a profile.
+A profile consists of a set of options
+# used to create a session.
+# Multiple profiles can be defined and switched on-the-fly.
+# Default option values are taken from the [aws] and [metadata]
+# sections.
+[profile:NAME]  # NAME is a string used to identify the profile access_key=... secret_key=...
+region=...
+token_duration=...
+role_arn=...
 ```

 ## AWS CLI